bigmoves/quickslice/docs/guides/mutations.md

 ## Working with Blobs

 Records can include binary data like images.
-Upload the blob first, then reference it in your record.
+Upload the blob first, then reference it.

 ### Upload a Blob